-In 2012, approximately 66% of the Company's sales were to customers in foreign countries, primarily sales of its cosmetic ingredients to customers in Europe and Asia, compared with approximately 60% in 2011.
+In 2013, approximately 70% of the Company's sales were to customers in foreign countries, compared with approximately 66% in 2012.
+These foreign sales consisted primarily of sales of its cosmetic ingredients to customers in Canada, Europe and Asia.
 The Company currently has six distributors for its personal care products outside the United States, with ASI being the largest.
-The Company has a written marketing agreement only with ASI; all other marketing agreements are subject to cancellation at any time by either the Company or the distributor.
+The Company has a written marketing agreement only with ASI; all other marketing arrangements are subject to cancellation at any time by either the Company or the distributor.
 The marketing agreement with ASI gives it exclusive foreign marketing rights with the exception of the following territories, where the Company's other marketing partners have exclusive marketing rights: the United Kingdom (by The Azelis Group); France (by Sederma SAS, a subsidiary of Croda International Plc.); Italy (by Luigi & Felice Castelli S.R.L.); Switzerland (by Azelis Cosmetics GmbH.); and South Korea (by C&M International).
 The Company also has significant direct sales to a company in Ireland for one of the Company's LUBRAJEL products for a medical use.